lindsayrr8/lindsayrr8.github.io/_posts/2024-09-7-my-new-blog-post.md

 But since I'm all back end at this point, let's take a peek under the hood at what's going on here with R:

+`assignment2` is a vector of numbers: `6,18,14,22,27,17,22,20, and 22.`
+In R, **vectors** are one-dimensional arrays that can hold one data type, such as numeric, character, or logical data.
+(In other words, numbers, strings, or T/F values.)

+To create a vector in R, you use the **combine function, c().**